mikeyhampy/cse210-batter/README.md

 classic.
 The goal is simple.
 Just bat the ball at the blricks until there are none left.
 If you miss the ball the game is over.

+The Right and Left arrows coltroll the paddle and the up and down arrows are the "Select"/"Enter" button

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and raylib-py.